orvi-tmp/learning-c-with-pebble/chapter02.md

 ### Using GitHub and CloudPebble for Projects in this Book ###

 This book uses a *project exercises* at the end of each chapter.
-A project exercise is a complete watch app that will run on a Pebble watch.
+A project exercise is a complete watch app that will run on a Pebble smartwatch.
 You are asked to read the code, then change the code.
 You can check your work against an "answer" project that is also provided.

 You will be working with project exercises through the CloudPebble IDE.
 The code you will start from is stored on GitHub, a Web site that uses a *version control system* called "git".
 You will be given a URL with each project that will get you to the CloudPebble IDE and automatically import the project code into CloudPebble.